African Things To Do

 • Good to know

-Great stop between Bamako and central Mali routes
+Great stop between Bamako and central heritage routes

 Djenné

-A heritage highlight known for its iconic mud-brick architecture and historic atmosphere.
+A heritage highlight known for mud-brick architecture and one of the most iconic historic atmospheres in West Africa.

 • Best experiences